-Ageing & the Avant-GardeI am currently a PhD researcher at Queen Mary, University of London.
-I’m supervised by Dr. Suzanne Hobson and Dr. Morag Shiach.
+Ageing & the Avant-GardeI have recently submitted my PhD at Queen Mary, University of London, supervised by Dr. Suzanne Hobson and Dr. Morag Shiach.
 My research focuses on ageing in twentieth-century texts by Mina Loy, H.D., and Djuna Barnes.
 I’m interested in applying cultural gerontology to modernist contexts to explore embodiment, archives, and lateness.
 Thinking through lived experience, as well as literary representations of old age, this interdisciplinary project uncovers how these late works are rich, relevant and emblematic of way women are treated and critiqued as they grow older.

 Research interests include: modernism, age studies, cultural gerontology, poetry, illness narratives, feminism, materiality, visual cultures.

 Undoing Anti-Ageing Temporality with Grey Technology in Leonora Carrington’s The Hearing Trumpet (1976), Ageing Experiments, University College Dublin [online], 2020